indie.schedule.ScheduleRule, indie.schedule.Schedule and indie.TradingSession classes.

 TradingSession

 The TradingSession class represents the different phases of market trading.
 These phases correspond to specific trading windows with unique rules that vary depending on the market.
-It is not allowed to create objects of the TradingSession class in Indie code; an already created instance of the object is available in self.trading_session.
+It is not allowed to create objects of the TradingSession class in Indie code; an already created instance of the class is available in self.trading_session.

 There are three fields in TradingSession class:

-Each of these fields is an instance of the Schedule class.
+Schedule class.
 The pre_market and after_hours schedules can be empty, which can be verified using the is_empty method.

 The main operations with TradingSession objects include using the in operator to check if a specific timestamp falls within any of the trading session periods, and the is_same_period method to determine whether two timestamps belong to the same trading period.